 In a mechanical transmission system, gearbox fault diagnosis is a critical instrument for ensuring safe operation.
 Such mechanical equipment acoustic and vibratory observations may be sensitive to flaws.
-The interference transmitted across different routes, as well as the vibrating signals emitted by a single sensor, may not be enough to explain the health of a gearbox.
-Multi-sensor data fusion is primarily chosen for gearbox malfunction diagnosis in the GTRE GTX-35VS Kaveri to address these concerns.
-Using a microphone, vibration accelerometer, and acoustic emission sensors, the health state of the gearbox in the GTRE GTX-35VS Kaveri is determined, and various operating situations such as loading and rpm change are taken into account.
-Motors running under various loading circumstances are monitored for acoustic, electric, and vibration signals, as well as their health.
+The interference transmitted across different routes, as well as the vibrating signals emitted by a single sensor, may not be enough to assess the health of a gearbox.
+Multi-sensor data fusion is being attempted for gearbox malfunction diagnosis in Kaveri engine gearbox to address these concerns.

 The use of vibration signals for fault detection and diagnosis is the foundation for monitoring the health of gearboxes in the engine.
 Non-stationary load, friction, nonlinear stiffness, and severe noise all affect vibration signals.
 The most important aspects of analysing a gearbox failure in the presence of noise are to efficiently extract fault feature information, minimise uncertainty in the identification process, and precisely determine the fault state.
 Furthermore, the vibration data obtained by a single sensor in the engine could be unstable or untrustworthy.
 Acoustic signals are commonly employed to monitor health conditions since they are sensitive to vibrating bodies rather than vibrating sensors, allowing them to detect folds at an early stage.
 Sensor fusion can combine the benefits of auditory and vibratory signals, resulting in a signal with less uncertainty than the signals derived from the individual sensors.
 The challenges of signal fusion include (1) feature extraction from various types of sensory data (2) level of fusion selection In order to accomplish so, you'll need a lot of subject knowledge.